 The Black Cat (1934), director Edgar G. Ulmer

 Peter Allison: “Sounds like a lot of supernatural baloney to me.”
 Dr Vitus Werdegast: “Supernatural, perhaps.
 Baloney, perhaps not.”
 The Black Cat is a classic of low budget film making that has the charm of being the first time that Boris Karloff and Lugosi appeared together; the two would go on to make a total of 8 films together.
 Director Ulmer fashioned a film that” is one of the most beautiful and elaborate of all Universal Horror films with Poelzig’s Gothic-like mansion remaining a true masterwork of awe-inspiring art design and set decoration for art director Charles D. Hall and director Ulmer who impressively doubled as set designer.”
 (B-Movie Detective by Det.
 Abilene).

-Lugosi plays Dr Vitus Werdegast, a widowed war vetran that is calling on his old nemisis architect Hjalmar Poelzig (Boris Karloff).
-The entire film is gothic in a subdued way with Karloff looking splendid as the devil worshipper Poelzig and Lugosi playing a sympathic role.
+Lugosi plays Dr Vitus Werdegast, a widowed war veteran that is calling on his old nemesis architect Hjalmar Poelzig (Boris Karloff).
+The entire film is gothic in a subdued way with Karloff looking splendid as the devil worshipper Poelzig and Lugosi playing a sympathetic role.
 The two engage in a game of chess that is a matter of life and death and it all ends with Lugosi flaying Karloff alive.
 A great film from the two masters of the genre.